Zhang Deqin

-Zhang Deqin (张德芹; born September 1972) is a Chinese executive and politician, currently serving as chairman and party secretary of the Board of Kweichow Moutai.
+Zhang Deqin (张德芹; born September 1972) is a Chinese executive and politician, currently serving as deputy party secretary of the Guizhou Federation of Industry and Commerce.
 He was a delegate to the 13th National People's Congress and a member of the 13th Guizhou Provincial Committee of the Chinese People's Political Consultative Conference.

 Early life and education

 Zhang was born in Renhuai, Guizhou, in September 1972.
 In 1991, he entered Guizhou Institute of Technology (now Guizhou University), where he majored in fermentation engineering.

 Career

 After graduating in 1995, Zhang became a technician at Kweichow Moutai.
 There, he was in turn director of the No.2 Wine Making Workshop, assistant to the general manager, and finally deputy general manager.
 He also served as general manager, chairman and party secretary of Guizhou Xijiu Co., Ltd. between 2010 and 2018.

 Zhang was deputy general manager of Guizhou Modern Logistics Industry (Group) Co., Ltd. in June 2019 and subsequently chairman and party secretary of Guizhou Xijiu Investment Holding Group Co., Ltd. in July 2022.

 On 29 April 2024, Zhang was proposed as chairman and party secretary of the Board of Kweichow Moutai.

+On 5 December 2025, Zhang was appointed as deputy party secretary of the Guizhou Federation of Industry and Commerce.